 If we will say, "The Bible says," "Thou shalt not steal," and then act the way it is written, we will never be guilty of stealing.
 Suppose we are tempted to stay away from the meeting on the first day of the week?
-If we will say, "It is-written in God's book," "Not forsaking the assembling of ourselves together, as the manner of some is. and do the way it is written, we shall never be guilty of this wrong.
+If we will say, "It is-written in God's book," "Not forsaking the assembling of ourselves together, as the manner of some is, and do the way it is written, we shall never be guilty of this wrong.

-The first recorded words Jesus uttered after His baptism were: "It is written."
+The first recorded words Jesus uttered after His

+baptism were: "It is written."

 The second lesson is found in the two lives contrasted.
-I will quote the text, and repeat the verb, and by so doing will do no violence to the word of God.
-"Man shall not live by bread alone, but (shall live) by every word that proceedeth out of the mouth of God."
-In other words.
-Jesus tells us that it never was God's will that man should live by temporal food alone, but it always has been the will of the Lord that man should live on a higher and more exalted plane, and in order to live on this plane, he must live by every word of God.
+I will quote the text, and repeat the verb. and by so doing will do no violence to the word of "Man shall not live by bread alone, but (shall live) by every word that proceedeth out of the mouth of God."
+In other words, Jesus tells us that it never was God's will that man should live by temporal food alone, but it always has been the will of the Lord that man should live on a higher and more exalted plane, and in order to live on this plane, he must live by every word of God.

 We sometimes hear the statement that man is a little above the beast.
-I never did believe that grave, and that God said, "This is my beloved Son, idea; I do not believe it now.
-I believe that man link" between man and the beast.
+I never did believe that idea; I do not believe it now.
+I believe that man is far above the beasts of the field.
+I believe that man is a separate and distinct creation.
+We hear people talking about hunting for the "missing link" between man and the beast.
 You might as well look for the missing link between, a mule and a tomato.
 I read in Heb.
-2:6, 7, "What is man. that thou art mindful of him, or the Son of man. that visitest him?
+2:6, 7, "What is man, that thou art mindful of him, or the Son of man, that visitest him?
 Thou madest him a little lower than the angels; thou crownedest him with glory and honor, and didst set him over the works of thy hands."
 We learn from this that man was made a little lower than the angels.
 God never intended that man should live on a plane with the beast, but he did intend that he should live a little lower than the angels.
 But some one says this text refers to Christ.
 I grant it.
-But, the Bible says that Jesus did not take on himself the nature of angels, but took on himself the nature of the seed of Abra-If, in being made like His brethren, He was made a little lower than the angels, it certainly follows that His brethren are a little lower than the angels.
+But, the Bible says that Jesus did not take on himself the nature of angels, but took on himself the nature of the seed of Abraham, and was made in the likeness of His brethren.
+If, in being made like His brethren, He was made a little lower than the angels, it certainly follows that His brethren are a little lower than the angels.